 If you have noticed any of the above clinical signs, or you are otherwise concerned about your cats’ health, make an appointment with your vet.

-If your cat is diagnosed with CRF, we can help manage the disease progression.
-Your vet will make recommendations which are tailored to suit your cat and your lifestyle.
+If your cat is diagnosed with CKD, we can help manage the disease progression.
+Your vet will make recommendations that are tailored to suit your cat and your lifestyle.
 These changes may include prescription diets, nutritional supplements, fluid therapy to maintain hydration and medications.

 If you have any questions of concerns, please contact your local Anexa Vet, we’re here to help